-In the recent Restaurant Technology in 2017 Industry Report, we saw that restaurant customers practically identify convenience with technology.
+In the recent Restaurant Technology Industry Report, we saw that restaurant customers practically identify convenience with technology.
 They want to be able to place orders through a restaurant’s website, and they certainly prefer to pay with cards.

 What does this tell us?
 If you want to improve the dining experience of your customers, restaurant owners and managers need to keep an eye on technology.
 Most restaurants don’t have the budget to implement all the technological wonders that pop up every day.
 But, you can learn where the future is headed and plan your budget in a way that allows your staff behavior and restaurant procedures to be more tech-friendly.
 Needless to say, most tech features will ultimately return an investment, if planned and implemented properly.